RasaHQ/rasa-workshop-pydata-berlin/README.md

 You will also need a spacy language model which you can download by executing:

 `python -m spacy download en_core_web_md`

-`python} -m spacy link --force en_core_web_md en`
+`python -m spacy link --force en_core_web_md en`

 ## How to use this repository

 The repo contains three notebooks:
-- `pydata-berlin-workshop-starter` - this is a notebook which we will used during the workshop
+- `rasa-workshop-starter` - this is a notebook which we will used during the workshop
-- `pydata-berlin-workshop-completed` - this is a notebook which contains the completed, not executed code of the workshop
+- `rasa-workshop-completed` - this is a notebook which contains the completed, not executed code of the workshop
-- `pydata-berlin-workshop-completed-executed` - this is a notebook which contains the complete and executed code of the workshop
+- `rasa-workshop-completed-executed` - this is a notebook which contains the complete and executed code of the workshop

 The additional files in this repo will be explained during the session.
 Once you train the models, you can find them in a directory called `models`.